Sorry, you need to enable JavaScript to visit this website.

 5. Participation

-The Federal Youth Promotion Act (Bundes-Jugendförderungsgesetz), which came into effect in 2001, defines projects worthy of support as those which in particular include the participation of young people in all areas of life, as well as responsibility, independence and the promotion of democracy as principles of their youth work.
+The Federal Youth Promotion Act (Bundes-Jugendförderungsgesetz), which came into effect in 2001, defines eligible projects as those that actively involve young people in all areas of life and are guided by the principles of responsibility, independence, and the promotion of democracy in youth work.